Halsu/halsu-plugins-for-streaming/README.md

 ### Background Image

 Path to the background image file (active when Wrap Source is set to "Background Image").
 The plugin will extract colors from this image to create realistic light wrap that matches your scene.
+For proper operation the background image needs to be blurred beforehand.
+For HD size, blur of around 30 pixels is a good starting point.

 ---

 ### Custom Wrap Color

 The color used for light wrap when Wrap Source is set to "Custom Color".
-Default is pink for immediate visibility, but should be adjusted to match your scene's lighting (e.g., warm orange for sunset, cool blue for daylight).
+Default is pink for immediate visibility, but can be adjusted to match your scene's lighting (e.g., warm orange for sunset, cool blue for daylight).
+Or to whatever for wilder effects.

 ![Wrap Color Settings](docs/images/Halsu_Relightwrap_02.png)